imseeeb/rockpaperscissors/README.md

 - fingers are generated with svg lines
 - there are limitations on finger's movement (so that you can't break those virtual fingers while playing)
 - opponent's moves are random generated
-- hands' position adjusts with screen size
+- hands' position adjusts with different screen size
-- in case of buggy graphics just reload the page (svg seems to behave quite funky when dynamically generated and moved around)
+- in case of buggy graphics just reload the page (svg seems to behave quite funny when dynamically generated and moved around)
 - might not work well on small mobile screens (it's hard to fit movable fingers in such small space)